-Tuberculous empyema is a chronic, active infection of the pleural space characterised by thick rind of pleura with thick and irregular calcification of both parietal and visceral pleura usually surrounding a loculated pleural fluid which contains a large number of tubercle bacilli 1.
+Tuberculous empyema is a chronic, active infection of the pleural space characterised by a thick rind of pleura with dense and irregular calcification of both the parietal and visceral pleura usually surrounding a loculated pleural fluid which contains a large number of tubercle bacilli 1.
 This could act as a fibrothorax

-It is different from the more common tuberculous pleural effusions which is an inflammatory response to a localised paucibacillary pleural infection with tuberculosis.
+It is different from the more common tuberculous pleural effusion which is an inflammatory response to a localised paucibacillary pleural infection with tuberculosis.

 Treatment and prognosis